Boeing boosts monthly 737 production as results beat estimates | Business

 Boeing boosts monthly 737 production as results beat estimates

-"The overall outlook is unchanged, but the results from the Commercial Aerospace division is encouraging, particularly in light of the ongoing supply chain challenges," Third Bridge analyst Peter McNally said.
-"Boeing's execution has improved, and it will need to continue on this path to turn the corner on sustained profitability."
-For the second quarter, Boeing reported a free cash flow of $2.58 billion, compared with a cash burn of $182 million a year ago.
-The adjusted loss was 82 cents per share.
+Shares of the company rose as much as 5% in early trade to hit their 1-1/2 year high after Boeing also posted second-quarter results above Wall Street expectations.
+The planemaker is now transitioning its 737 production line - including the MAX models that make up the vast majority of 737 production - to building 38 jets per month, up from 31, the company said.

 Boeing said on Wednesday it was lifting production of its bestselling 737 narrow-body jet, a sign the planemaker was recovering from a supplier error that had scuttled its plans for an early ramp-up.
-Shares of the company jumped 4% before the bell after the company also posted second-quarter results that beat Wall Street expectations.
+Shares of the company rose as much as 5% in early trade to hit their 1-1/2 year high after Boeing also posted second-quarter results above Wall Street expectations.

-Boeing is now transitioning its 737 production line -- including the MAX models that make up the vast majority of 737 production -- to building 38 jets per month, up from 31, the company said.
+The planemaker is now transitioning its 737 production line - including the MAX models that make up the vast majority of 737 production - to building 38 jets per month, up from 31, the company said.
 Meanwhile, higher deliveries of the 787 Dreamliner helped spur a rise in revenue in its commercial planes division.
 "The overall outlook is unchanged, but the results from the Commercial Aerospace division is encouraging, particularly in light of the ongoing supply chain challenges," Third Bridge analyst Peter McNally said.

 "Boeing's execution has improved, and it will need to continue on this path to turn the corner on sustained profitability."
 For the second quarter, Boeing reported a free cash flow of $2.58 billion, compared with a cash burn of $182 million a year ago.